Camping At Calmsley Hill City Farm

 - There is a loosely fenced dam and a small muddy pond near the tents, children must be supervised at all times around these areas.

-- We could hear the traffic on the M7 the whole night.
+- You could occasionally hear the car traffic on the M7.

 What You Need To Know

 Camping Price: Adults $85 Children $55 Family (2A-3C) $265 Check out what this includes

 Dates: Check out available camping dates

 Phone: (02) 9823 3222

 Address: 31 Darling St Abbotsbury NSW 2176

 Like The Sound Of Calmsley Hill?
 Check Out More On ellaslist